verhovsky/books-futures-explained/src/4_pin.md

 ### Projection/structural pinning

-In short, projection is using a field on your type. `mystruct.field1` is a projection.
-Structural pinning is using `Pin` on struct fields.
+In short, projection is a programming language term. `mystruct.field1` is a projection.
+Structural pinning is using `Pin` on fields.
 This has several caveats and is not something you'll normally see so I refer to the documentation for that.